kisupov/grns/README.md

 These are the GNU Multiple Precision Library (GMP) and the GNU MPFR Library (MPFR).
 For the division benchmark, the CAMPARY library is additionally required.

+### Details and notes

+1. GRNS is intended for Linux and the GCC compiler.
+Some manipulations have to be done to run it in Windows.

+2. The set of RNS moduli used in defined in `src/params.h`.
+The subdirectory `src/params/` contains some predefined moduli sets that provide different dynamic ranges, from relatively small to cryptographic sizes.
+Using these moduli sets is preferred.
+Just replace the content of
+`src/params.h` with the content of the file you want to use.

+3. When using large moduli (like `1283742825`), make sure your system uses LP64 programming model ('long, pointers are 64-bit').
+Fortunately, all modern 64-bit Unix systems use LP64.

 ### References

 1. K. Isupov, "Using floating-point intervals for non-modular computations in residue number system," IEEE Access, vol. 8, pp. 58603-58619, 2020, doi 10.1109/ACCESS.2020.2982365.